-Each person selected to serve as a NFTY in Israel staff member has extensive experience working with teens, knowledge of Israel, and often is a graduate of NFTY and our URJ camping system.
-Each staff team is comprised of men and women, North Americans and Israelis.
+Each person selected to serve as a NFTY in Israel staff member has extensive experience working with teens, knowledge of Israel, and often is a graduate of NFTY or our URJ camping system.
+Each staff team is comprised of women and men, North Americans and Israelis.

-All staff members participate in a thorough staff training orientation covering issues of education, health, safety, security, community building and adolescent issues.
-NFTY Tour Educators are required to participate in a 6-month training course in Israel designed exclusively by NFTY in Israel for our staff.
+All staff members participate in a thorough staff training orientation covering issues of education, health, safety, security, community building and contemporary adolescent issues.
+Our Tour Educators are required to participate in a 6-month training course in Israel designed exclusively by NFTY in Israel for our staff.

-Senior Unit Supervisor - Each bus group travels in a Unit with up to 3 other groups.
-A senior supervisor (age 30+) travels with the Unit to supervise the educational program, staff and participants.
+Senior Unit Supervisor - Each group travels on their own bus in a Unit with up to 3 other groups.
+A senior supervisor travels with the Unit to supervise the educational program, staff and participants.
 The Senior Unit Supervisor is an accomplished Jewish educator and administrator.

-Unit Nurse – A licensed nurse travels with each unit of 3 or 4 buses providing personalized care for each participant.
+Medical Coordinator - An individual with appropriate medical training travels with each unit of buses to manage care for each participant.

-Participants on our Israel programs are provided with medical insurance that covers most illness and injury during the trip.
+We enroll all participants on our programs in a travel medical insurance plan that covers most illness and injury during the trip.
 The insurance does not cover care for pre-existing conditions.
-NFTY strives to provide the highest standard of medical care available.
+We strive to provide the highest standard of medical care available, including:

-- Unit nurse with each unit of buses
+- A medical coordinator attached to each unit of buses

 - Access to English-speaking doctors